Subsidence View - July 2018

 BVS have seen the first example of brand new clay shrinkage subsidence which has occurred this year, triggered by the June heatwave.
 Many more properties could be "on the edge".

-The deciding factor will be what actually happens next, another heatwave or a prolonged period of rain?
-On this basis, the surge risk remains and is currently assessed as "Rising Amber".
-At this stage, our prediction for 2017 is for ABI claim numbers to be significantly higher than the previous 3 year average of 17,000 and we recommend that insurers urgently review their surge response plans.
+The deciding factor for a surge will be what actually happens next, another heatwave or a prolonged period of rain?
+On this basis, the surge risk is currently assessed as "High Amber" and our prediction for 2018 is for ABI claim numbers to be significantly higher than the previous 3 year average of 16,000.
+We recommend that insurers urgently review their surge response plans.

 If you would like to talk to us about how Building Validation Solutions can help with your subsidence surge plan or improve you approach to subsidence claims generally, please contact Giles Carter on firstname.lastname@example.org